Diagnostic Imaging Specialists of Chicago offers hereditary cancer screening to our Chicago patients who are at increased risk of hereditary cancers.

 - Colorectal cancer with an abnormal MSI/IHC, or MSI associated histology

 - 10 or more Colorectal polyps

 The test is very simple and only takes a few minutes to complete.
-A sample of the patient's saliva or blood is obtained and sent to Myriad Genetic Laboratories for analysis.
-Test results are delivered to our physician within roughly three to four weeks.
+A sample of the patient's blood is obtained and sent to the genetic testing lab for analysis.
+Test results are delivered to our physician within roughly two weeks.
 The patient will be asked to return to our office to discuss the results and next steps.

 There are three options for test results: Positive, Negative, or Variant.